How to Calculate a Spearman Correlation in Excel – 3 Methods

-What Is Spearman Correlation?
+What Is the Spearman Correlation?

 The Spearman Correlation is a derivative of the Pearson Correlation Coefficient in nonparametric form.

-This value actually determines the linear correlation between two sets of data, often denoted by rs or .
+This value determines the linear correlation between two sets of data, often denoted by rs or .

 The Pearson Product Moment Correlation determines the linear relationship between continuous variables.
 The general expression of Pearson Correlation is: